dev-sangjun/stockpile-app/README.md

   3. Users cannot manually add/update/delete investments
   4. Don't have functionality to create portfolios & add investments

-- I brought the following solutions to resolve the above concerns.
+- I brought the following solutions to resolve the above concerns:
 	1. Calculates total balance of the user's entire assets & shows progress based on the user's goal amount
   2. Allows users to create portfolios & add investments by submitting purchase price & quantity
 	3. Uses JWT access & refresh token for authentication